Tinka8ell/Extending-Proc-Gen-E21/README.md

     * Wired up the "New" button to go to the New Screne (Avatar Creator Scene)
   * Added an Avatar creator screen
     * Initially just a clone of the UMA sample screen
+  * Added world load and save
+    * Just associating a name with HeightmapSettings
+    * Added links from GameManger through TerrainGenerator to HightMapSettings
   * To do:
     * Design the Game load and save and new
       * The world